thlorenz/batufo/site/src/devlog/networking.md

 ### Authorative Server

 - game happens in server under our control
-- clients just send inputs and render world as similated by the server
+- clients just send inputs and render world as simulated by the server

 ### Lockstep